 That said, we understand that fans want to back their favorite teams.

 - Philadelphia Flyers (NHL)

 Sports Betting Dime is here to provide the data and analysis you need to bet confidently and intelligently.
 Visit us before you bet for tools and editorial coverage you can quickly use to gauge the betting value of your favorite teams.

 Pennsylvania has always played an outsized role in American history.
 It’s the birthplace of the US constitution, the site of George Washington’s famous encampment at Valley Forge, and the turning point of the Civil War at Gettysburg.

 The state has always been on the cusp of changes in American society, and the embrace of legal sports betting is a continuation of this legacy.
 The significance of two legal sportsbooks in Valley Forge today is certainly not lost on those who’ve long advocated for proper regulation and legalization of the industry.

 While betting on sports underground has long been a part of Pennsylvania’s rabid sports culture, the path to today’s legal environment happened relatively quickly.

 Here are the key moments in Pennsylvania sports betting history:

-May 2018: The United States Supreme Court overturns the Professional and Amateur Sports Protection Act (PASPA), eliminating the federal ban on sports betting.
-As a result, the sports betting stipulations in HB 271 immediately take effect, and casinos and racetracks in PA are free to offer sports betting online and in-person.
+- May 2018: The United States Supreme Court overturns the Professional and Amateur Sports Protection Act (PASPA), eliminating the federal ban on sports betting.
+As a result, the sports betting stipulations in HB 271 immediately take effect.
+Casinos and horse racing tracks in PA are free to offer sports betting options online and in-person.

 No matter your experience level, Sports Betting Dime is here to help you bet with confidence every time.
-We’ve compiled an extensive series of betting guides that can help everyone from total beginners to established sharps up their game.
+We’ve compiled an extensive list of our favorite betting sites that can help everyone from total beginners to established sharps.